coderaiser/cloudcmd/HELP.md

 cloudcmd --dropbox --dropbox-token your-dropbox-token
 ```

-Using `dropbox` remember that there is no remote support of a `console` and `terminal.
+Using `dropbox` remember that there is no remote support of a `console` and `terminal`.
 Progress of file operation also not supported.
 There is only basic support, but you can do next things with `files` and `directories`:

 - create
 - remove